 The ratio of active physicians to persons in the Utah population has been lower than the U.S. ratio for all years reported.

 - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)

 - National Center for Health Statistics

 Data NotesIncludes active doctors of medicine (MDs) and active doctors of osteopathy (DOs).
 Starting with 2003 data, federal and non-federal physicians are included.
 Data prior to 2003 included non-federal physicians only.
 Active (or professionally active) physicians are defined as those currently engaged in patient care or other professional activity for a minimum of 20 hours per week.
 Other professional activity includes administration, medical teaching, research, and more.

-How Are We Doing?In 2016, the ratio of primary care physicians to population varied between Utah's 13 local health districts (LHDs) from 12.6 per 10,000 in Summit County Health District to 2.2 in Tooele County Health District.
-This ratio varied among Utah's 29 counties from 12.6 per 10,000 people in Summit and 12.5 in Grand County to 0 in Daggett, Piute, and Rich Counties.
+How Are We Doing?In 2017, the ratio of primary care physicians to population varied between the 13 local health districts (LHDs) in Utah from 11.6 per 10,000 in Summit County Health District to 2.4 in Tooele County Health District.
+This ratio varied among the 29 counties in Utah from 13.4 per 10,000 people in Grand County to 0 in Daggett, Piute, and Rich Counties.
 It must be kept in mind that primary care physicians are classified by county, but physicians who practice in multiple locations may see patients who reside in surrounding counties.

 What Is Being Done?The Utah Department of Health, Office of Primary Care and Rural Health (OPCRH) administers multiple programs to assist in the recruitment and retention of physicians to rural and underserved communities in Utah.